abhijeetsharma200/OpenCV-Wiki/FAQ.md

 **Q**: _I call OpenCV function as it's done in C++ or stated in documentation, but get some strange data type or buffer size exception.
 How to debug it?_

 **A**: OpenCV Bindings for Python use Numpy Array as base container instead or wrapping `cv::Mat` to Python.
 Data conversion is done on-the-go in C++ during function call.
-Some of conversions could be buggy or counterintuitive.
+Some conversions could be buggy or counterintuitive.
 OpenCV provides function `cv.utils.dumpInputArray()` that returns details of C++ representation of Python arrays that can help.

 **Documentation:** [#16807](https://github.com/opencv/opencv/issues/16807) [#19091](https://github.com/opencv/opencv/issues/19091), [#17456](https://github.com/opencv/opencv/issues/17456)